uoa-compsci399-s2-2023/capstone-project-team-35/README.md

 <img src="README_assets/Usage_steps/step4.PNG" width=600>

 The first thing you will need to do is select an insect type.
-Each insect type in the dropdown represents a machine learning model in the backend end which is used to process your images.
-As more models get added more 'insect type' options will appear.
+Each insect type in the dropdown represents a machine learning model in the backend layer which is used to process your images.
+As more models get added, more 'insect type' options will appear.

 <img src="README_assets/Usage_steps/step5.PNG" width=600>

-Now you need to select any images you want to get processed, and find out what type of insect is in each picture.
-While there is no maximum number of images you can upload at once, we recommend only doing **up to 40 images** at one time as otherwise the loading time for all those image will be quite long.
-If you accidently select the wrong images or want to add more, there are features to remove a selected image (the red x to the right of the image name) and add more (the 'add images' button).
+Now you can select any images you want to classify.
+While there is no maximum number of images you can upload at once, we recommend uploading no more than **40 images** at once.
+Otherwise, the loading time for all those image will be quite long.
+If you accidently select the wrong images or want to add more, there is a button to remove a selected image (the red x to the right of the image name) and add more (the 'add images' button).

 <img src="README_assets/Usage_steps/step6.PNG" width=600>